lshowo/lshowo/README.md

 ## Hi there 👋 This is cara! ✨

-👩🏻‍💻 I'm Li Shanghao(Cara), a graduate student in HKU, majoring in Information Management.
+👩🏻‍💻 I'm Li Shanghao(Cara), a graduate student at HKU, majoring in Information Management.
 I serve as a RA of Dr. Shihui Feng and my research is about network analysis.
 I love programming because I love to learn and create new things. ✨

 ### 💻 My Tech Stack